DanielEmeka2003/LearningCpp/nc_decimal_fp/Readme.md

     [ s:1 ][ integer_part:4 ][ real_part:20 ][ exponent:7  ]

     * offers a precision of 6 digits i.e. [0 - 999'999]
-    * offers 5 digits of calculative precision //modify for all
     * offers an exponent range of [-64 to 63]

 (2). using 64 bits for storage